willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 2. Open the battery cover.
 3. Insert batteries (ensure you have good batteries when performing device recovery).
 4. Press and hold pairing button (tab at the bottom under the batteries).
-5. While holding pairing button, power on the controller by pressing and holding the Windows button for 5 seconds (keep both buttons held).
+5. While holding pairing button, power on the controller by pressing and holding the Windows button for five seconds (keep both buttons depressed).
 6. Release buttons and wait for controller to power on.
 This takes up to 15 seconds and there are no indicators when device recovery is happening.
 If device powers on immediately on button release, recovery button sequence did not get registered and you need to try again.
 7. Remove old controller associations from Bluetooth settings (**Settings->Bluetooth>other devices**, select **"Motion controller - Left"** or **"Motion controller - Right"** and **Remove device**.
 After that pair controller with PC again.
-8. After connecting with host and HMD, device will update firmware to latest available.
+8. After connecting with host and HMD, device will update to the latest available firmware.

 ### Lights and indicators

-Motion controller uses LED constellation ring and haptics for indicating about its state.
+The LED constellation ring and haptics indicate the state of the motion controller.

 | Motion controller state    | How you get into this state | Motion controller light and vibration behavior associated with state |
 |----------------------------|-----------------------------|----------------------------------------------------------------------|